kyouryuukunn/renpy-ActionEditor3/README.md

         style new_action_editor_text:
             size 10

- Trouble shooting
+ Troubleshooting
 ================

  Layout is corrupted

- Too long tag names and big size of fonts corrupt the layout of ActionEditor.
+ Too long tag names and big font sizes corrupt the layout of ActionEditor.
  In that case, try to adjust the size of font by the above manner.

  Known issue
 ================

- ActionEditor can't show camera and displayable with "at clause" includeing animation correctly.
+ ActionEditor can't show camera and displayable with "at clause" including animation correctly.

  ActionEditor can't show movie and animation displayable correctly.